ccappelle/pyrosim/README.md

   Save the file and close it.

-  Now open Demo_00_Empty_Sim.py and change this line
+  Now open Demo_00_Empty_Sim.py, again using your favorite text editor, and change this line

   ```
   sim = PYROSIM()